Doug-Coder64/-E-commerce-Back-End/README.md

 ## Installation
- To install this project you will have to create a .env file with your mysql credentials, you will also have to run `npm install express mysql2 sequelize dotenv`
+ To install this project you will have to create a .env file with your mysql credenials, you will also have to run `npm install express mysql2 sequelize dotenv`